pikvm/pikvm/docs/wifi.md

 connected directly to the Raspberry Pi as you will loose network connectivity once you connect to a Wi-Fi.
 Alternatively you can connect to the PiKVM via SSH.
 The built-in Web Terminal (available through the browser) should also work.

-!!! warning
+!!! note "Setting up WifiI for the first time (Easy wifi access)"
-    Please review [First Steps](first_steps.md) if you are setting up wifi for the zero2w.
-This guide also applies to Wi-Fi setup for v2+ devices if switching from Ethernet to Wi-Fi..
+    Please review [First Steps](first_steps.md) wifi section if you are setting up the following: (Mandatory) Zero(2)W or going from ethernet to wifi on any other PiKVM model (Optional).

 !!! warning
     There is nothing more reliable than wired Ethernet, so it's better to use it.
 Wi-Fi with the steel case (on V3) results in poor performance.
 But who are we to stop you... :)